-We have prepared our report based on the requirements of the 'In Accordance" - Core level of the Global Reporting Initiative's (GRI) Standards Sustainability Reporting Guidelines.
+We have prepared our report in accordance with the requirements set out in the Global Reporting Initiative's (GRI) Standards Sustainability Reporting Guidelines: Core Level.
 We have chosen the GRI Standards reporting guidelines for its robust guidance which offers an international reference for the disclosure of governance approach and of the environmental, social and economic performance and impacts of organizations.
 This report also takes into consideration the primary components of the report content as set out by the Singapore Exchange's (SGX's) "Comply or Explain" requirements for sustainability reporting.
 Our data are reported in good faith and to the best of our knowledge.
 We will continue to improve our data collection processes.